Click HERE for this week’s newsletter!

-- The produce is gorgeous and it brings the whole community out on saturdays.
+- The produce is gorgeous and it brings the whole community out on Saturdays.
 It also allows us cityfolk to support the kind of farms that should thrive throughout the country.
-I love strolling through to look at the beautiful foods, listen to the music and see teh neighborhood appreciate the finest things in life — good food, a sunny morning and good neighbors.
+I love strolling through to look at the beautiful foods, listen to the music and see the neighborhood appreciate the finest things in life — good food, a sunny morning and good neighbors.

 - Mt.
 Pleasant Farmers Market.
 It’s my lively, lovely, vibrant neighborhood market!

 - The Mount Pleasant Farmers’ Market is just the right size — I can buy everything that’s in season, but it’s not so huge and overwhelming that I can’t get to know the farmers.
 Our farmers’ market director sends out an email about what’s coming each week, and I start getting hungry then!

 - The Mount Pleasant Farmers’ Market’s charm extends far beyond the fresh fruits and vegetables.
 It serves as a meeting place for community members – I have only been in DC for two months, and when I was at the Farmers Market last weekend, I saw most of the people I know in the neighborhood.
 It brings together a diverse group of people and attracts people to the local shops.
 Furthermore, the music and bike clinic add a warm, friendly atmosphere, exuding the energy of a healthy, environmentally friendly way of life.

 - The Mount Pleasant Farmers’ Market is one of the best things about weekends in Mount Pleasant.
 In addition to the wonderful produce and goodies we are lucky to have available to us for purchase, it’s great to see so many neighbors enjoying their weekend, too!
 What a great addition to our neighborhood!